thh32/MiMiC2/README.md

 If you want premade datasets, look at our [datasets provided](#datasets-provided) section.

+Examples of how to run MiMiC2 using the premade datasets is also provided in the [example analysis](#example-analysis) section.

 ## MiMiC2 workflow
 The general process can be seen in the workflow: